Skip to content

 • ✅ Routing key type validation at compile time

-Topic Exchange with Consumer-First
+Topic Exchange with Command Pattern

 For topic exchanges, the consumer binding can use patterns with wildcards, and publishers can specify concrete routing keys that match the pattern: